gilangrizkiputra/F-BEE24001186-km7-gil-bankingSystem-ch4/README.md

 # Banking System

-This project is a simple banking system created as part of Chapter 4 assignment for the F-BEE24001186 KM7 module.
+This project is a simple banking system created as part of Chapter 4 and  5 assignment for the F-BEE24001186 KM7 module.
 It demonstrates basic banking operations like creating accounts, deposits, withdrawals, and balance checks.

 ## Prerequisites